Hamiltonian representation of isomonodromic deformations of general rational connections on

 So far we have considered general isomonodromic deformations relatively to all irregular times by considering $\mathcal{L}_{\boldsymbol{\alpha}}$ characterized by a general vector $\boldsymbol{\alpha}\in \mathbb{C}^{2g+4-n}$.
 However, as we will see below, there exists a subspace of deformations of dimension $g+4-n$ for which the evolutions of the Darboux coordinates are trivial, leaving thus only a non-trivial subspace of deformations of dimension $g$.
-These non-trivial deformations shall later be mapped to $g$ isomonodromic times whose expressions will be explicit in terms of the initial irregular times.
+These non-trivial deformations shall later be mapped to $g$ isomonodromic times whose expressions will be explicit in terms of the initial irregular times providing a Liouville-integrable Hamiltonian system.
 On the contrary, the trivial deformations correspond to the fact that only differences $\left(t_{p^{(1)},k}-t_{p^{(2)},k}\right)_{p\in \mathcal{R},k\geq 0}$ are relevant whereas sums $\left(t_{p^{(1)},k}+t_{p^{(2)},k}\right)_{p\in \mathcal{R},k\geq 0}$ do not appear in the Hamiltonians.
-This is equivalent to say that \textbf{considering meromorphic connections in $\mathfrak{gl}_2(\mathbb{C})$ or in $\mathfrak{sl}_2(\mathbb{C})$ is essentially the same at the level of the Hamiltonian systems}.
-This remark provides a subspace of trivial deformations of dimension $g+2-n$.
+This recovers the standard result that considering meromorphic connections in $\mathfrak{gl}_2(\mathbb{C})$ or in $\mathfrak{sl}_2(\mathbb{C})$ is essentially the same at the level of the Hamiltonian systems because one may remove the trace of the Lax matrices by normalizing the wave matrix using $\td{\Psi}\to \td{\Psi} (\det \td{\Psi})^{-\frac{1}{2}}$.\footnote{Note however that if there is no difference in the Hamiltonian system, the Lax matrices have explicit dependence in $\left(t_{p^{(1)},k}+t_{p^{(2)},k}\right)_{p\in \mathcal{R},k\geq 0}$ and that this dependence may be non-trivial depending on the normalization at infinity of $\td{L}$.} This remark provides a subspace of trivial deformations of dimension $g+2-n$.
 Finally the remaining two trivial deformations correspond to the remaining degrees of freedom in the action of the M\"{o}bius transformations (keeping in mind that we assumed that $\infty$ is always a pole, thus fixing automatically one degree of freedom).
+Indeed, one may rescale $\lambda\to T_2\lambda+T_1$ without changing the symplectic structure.
+However, this rescaling is non-trivial for our choice of Darboux coordinates nor on the irregular times and one needs to keep track of this rescaling to obtain invariant quantities.
 These two degrees of freedom may be used to either fixing leading coefficients at infinity or some positions of the finite poles depending on the values of $r_\infty$ and $n$.